magento/knowledge-base/src/troubleshooting/general/magento-site-down-troubleshooter.md

 <div class="zd-accordion-panel">
 <h5>Step 1</h5>
 <div class="zd-accordion-section">Does https://status.adobe.com show any issues?</div>
 <p class="zd-accordion-text">a.
-YES – If you checked<a href="https://status.magento.com">Magento Status</a>and it showed an issue, Open a<a href="https://support.magento.com/hc/en-us/articles/360019088251-Submit-a-support-ticket">Support Ticket</a>for further investigation.b.
-NO – If you checked<a href="https://status.magento.com">Magento Status</a>and it did not show an issue, Proceed to<a class="accordion-anchor" href="#zd-accordion-2">Step 2</a>.</p>
+YES – If you checked<a href="https://status.adobe.com/products/3350">Adobe Magento Status</a>and it showed an issue, Open a<a href="https://support.magento.com/hc/en-us/articles/360019088251-Submit-a-support-ticket">Support Ticket</a>for further investigation.b.
+NO – If you checked<a href="https://status.adobe.com/products/3350">Adobe Magento Status</a>and it did not show an issue, Proceed to<a class="accordion-anchor" href="#zd-accordion-2">Step 2</a>.</p>
 </div>
 <div class="zd-accordion-panel">
 <h5>Step 2</h5>